-At-the-market Offering
+At-the-Market Facility

-In June 2019, the Company entered into an Open Market Sale Agreement with Jefferies LLC, as agent ("Jefferies"), pursuant to which the Company may offer and sell, from time to time through Jefferies, shares of its common stock having an aggregate offering price of up to \$100.0 million.
-Shares will be sold pursuant to the Company's effective registration statement on Form S-3ASR (File No. 333-232283), as previously filed with the Securities and Exchange Commission.
+In June 2019, the Company entered into an Open Market Sale Agreement, or sales agreement, with Jefferies LLC, as agent, or Jefferies, pursuant to which the Company may offer and sell, from time to time through Jefferies, shares of its common stock having an aggregate offering price of up to \$100.0 million.
+Shares will be sold pursuant to the Company's effective registration statement on Form S-3ASR (File No. 333-232283), as previously filed with the SEC.

-During the six months ended June 30, 2020, the Company issued and sold an aggregate of 2,814,673 shares of its common stock under the sales agreement for aggregate net proceeds of \$13.0 million after deducting commissions and offering expenses of \$0.4 million.
+During the three months ended March 31, 2020, the Company sold an aggregate of 2,814,673 shares of its common stock at an average price of \$4.77 per share under the ATM program.
+The net proceeds from sales under the ATM program were approximately \$13.0 million after deducting underwriting discounts.